TateTaylorOH/Canis-Hysteria/Source/Quest/The Setting Moon.md

 Canis Hysteria will add a new lore book to the world called "The Rite of the Wolf-Giver".
-It will explain that wild lycanthropy gained from Canis Hysteria can be cured with difficulty but lycanthropy attained via a curse can only be broken by the ones who relayed the curse.
-The book will go on to inform the Player about a mysterious ritual that Glenmoril Wyrd Covens would perform to cure "wild lycanthropy".
-It will mention a coven on Solstheim that was infamous for providing the cure during the Bloodmoon prophecies.
+It will explain to the Player that there are two main strains of the lycanthrope disease: Sanies Lupinus and Canis Hysteria.
+Canis Hysteria (or "wild lycanthropy") is contracted when someone comes in too close of contact with a lycanthrope whereas Sanies Lupinus can only be conferred via magical means, such as a curse.
+It is also mentioned that the difference between these two strains is not well understood by most and they are often misattributed by one another's name.

+Both diseases have a three-day incubation period that will end with the infected person becoming a full lycanthrope (although if the blood of a lycanthrope is conconsumed directly the transformation will be immediate).
+Curing either strain is as easy as drinking a "Cure Disease" potion during the incubation period, but after the infected person becomes a full lycanthrope curing the condition becomes substinally harder.

+Canis Hysteria can be cured by undergoing an ancient rite performed by a witch of the Glenmoril Wyrd.
+The rite is shrouded in msytery, but it is said that a coven offered the cure to denezins of Solstheim during the Bloodmoon Prophecies.
+On the other hand, the only known cure for Sanies Lupinus is to reverse the magical effects from the original source.

-It can be found in leveled lists as well as a few static locations:
+The Rite of the Wolf-Giver can be found in leveled lists as well as a few static locations:

 **Ill Met by Moonlight Locations**